jcarswell/hris-integration/source/development/index.rst

 your_module/helpers/settings_fields.py
 """"""""""""""""""""""""""""""""""""""
 This module defines how your user configurable settings are defined and how each setting gets rendered.
-Each Group, Catagory and Field must be lower case, free of special characters except hyphens and underscores, all spaces should be replaced with underscores.
-Durring rendering Groups and Catagories will have the underscores replaces with spaces and the full string auto capatalized.
+Each Group, Category and Field must be lower case, free of special characters except hyphens and underscores, all spaces should be replaced with underscores.
+During rendering Groups and Catagories will have the underscores replaces with spaces and the full string auto capitalized.
 For more details refer to
 ref: `settings`.
-Any catogories must have there constant definitions affixed with '_CAT'.
+Any catagories must have there constant definitions affixed with '_CAT'.

 If you have any configurable options, you will need to define this file with the following

-:GROUP_CONFIG: *string* Your module name or a descriptive referance which defines your root configuration Group
+:GROUP_CONFIG: *string* Your module name or a descriptive reference which defines your root configuration Group
-:CONFIG_CAT: *string* Your basic configuration Catagory.
+:CONFIG_CAT: *string* Your basic configuration Category.
-    CONFIG_CAT = "configuration" is only a suggestion, it should be descriptive supporting your modules. however you must define at minimum one Catagory must be defined and it's name added to CATAGORY_SETTINGS.
+    CONFIG_CAT = "configuration" is only a suggestion, it should be descriptive supporting your modules. however you must define at minimum one Category must be defined and it's name added to CATAGORY_SETTINGS.
 :CATAGORY_SETTINGS: *tuple* A list of your defined Catagories

-It is strongly recommended that you define meaningful CONSTANTS for each of your fields to reduce the chance of typos as they are referanced throught your_module.
+It is strongly recommended that you define meaningful CONSTANTS for each of your fields to reduce the chance of typos as they are referenced throughout your_module.

 :CONFIG_DEFAULTS: *dict* The main iterator that structures your user configurable settings